cBridges851/cBridges851/README.md

   - I'm currently learning German.
 For fun.
   - I love listening to the Hamilton soundtrack.
 For fun.
   - I love watching Doctor Who.
 For fun.
-  - When I'm not coding, I like to make origami models, play Animal Crossing or Zelda, or watching YouTube.
+  - When I'm not coding, I like to make origami models, play Animal Crossing or Zelda, or watch YouTube.
 All for fun.

 - 📈 Statistics:...
   - General Statistics: